How we think our curriculum will impact our children

 We believe how we implement the curriculum - particularly through the Christian values we hold and the outdoor learning the children experience - has a significant impact on the development and character of the children at Burchetts Green.

-We want to ensure children not only acquire the appropriate age-related knowledge (linked to the national curriculum) but also the ‘learning attitudes’ which will equip them to progress well from their starting points.
+We want to ensure children not only acquire the appropriate age-related knowledge (linked to the national curriculum) but also the ‘learning attitudes’ which will equip them to progress well from their different starting points.
 We want to prepare them for the next stage of their education.
 In shaping our curriculum, we have made sure progress can be measured for all children, regardless of their starting points or specific needs.

 Impact on progress and attainment

 Progress meetings take place every six weeks and staff talk together about each child in the school.
 We use a range of resources to support our judgements, but always consider Age Related Expectations.
 We report on progress at full Governor Body meetings, Education Meetings, Oxford Diocese Board of Education and Oxford Diocese School’s Trust.
-Parents are keep informed of their child’s progress via electronic means, written reports and parent meetings.
+Parents are kept informed of their child’s progress via electronic means, written reports and parent meetings.

 One of the ways we recognise the success of our academic curriculum is through the outcomes of external school data.
 Using national statistics, we can see that children at Burchetts Green achieve in line with other schools nationally and locally.
 Indeed, our outcomes are often an improvement on national and local averages.
 This success ensures that children are ready to face the next stage of their education.